 Dr. Thomas Meagher, Principal – Joined FHC in 2018

-A graduate of the University of Notre Dame with an MA from DePaul and a Doctoral Degree in Curriculum and Instruction from Loyola University, Dr. Meagher is pleased to lead our faculty and students.
-As an educator for 22 years, the last twenty years at Lake Forest High School where he served as teacher, coach, department chair and assistant Principal, Dr. Meagher will complement FHC’s commitment to an engaging and challenging academic education and Christian value system.
+A graduate of the University of Notre Dame with an MA from DePaul and a Doctoral Degree in Curriculum and Instruction from Loyola University, FHC is pleased to welcome Dr. Meagher to lead our faculty and students.
+As an educator for 22 years, the last twenty years at Lake Forest High School where he served as teacher, coach, department chair and assistant Principal, we are certain that Dr. Meagher will complement our commitment to an engaging and challenging academic education and Christian value system.

 Mrs. VanderPal received her Bachelor’s Degree from Northern Illinois University and her Master’s Degree from Northeastern Illinois University.
 She has been a teacher for many years, including 11 years as a summer camp art teacher and 12 years teaching preschool at All Things Bright & Beautiful, before coming to FHC.
 Mrs. VanderPal chose a career in teaching because she wanted to play a role in creating a learning environment that facilitates and nurtures a child’s love of learning.

-, Pre-Kindergarten 3 Aide – Joined FHC in
+Emily McCaskey, Pre-Kindergarten 3 Aide – Joined FHC in 2018

 This is my fourth year as a Teacher’s Aide at FHC 3 year old pre-school class.
 I am married and have one daughter, one son, and two dogs.
 Before FHC, I worked in many different positions in accounting.
 I really enjoy pets and would love to have my own ranch filled with pets.
 I enjoy family moments, and really treasure them.
 Working at FHC gives me much happiness every year when I meet the new students and experience their wonderful changes throughout the year as a result of our curriculum.
 My classes are full of sweet hearted young children that make me smile every day and I am so happy that I get to seen them.